 - RETREAT: As part of its total educational mission, the program of York Catholic High School includes an important opportunity during the school year for students to reflect on their lives as Christians and spend time developing their relationship with Christ.
 Parents and students are informed of the required days of retreat.
 Grades 7-11 participate in a one day class retreat.
 Seniors attend an overnight 2-day retreat.

-- SERVICE: To form habits in the area of service and encourage students to live out their faith, the school monitors a program of Corporal Works of Mercy in which each student is required to perform hours of non-remunerated service each year within a volunteer program or individually.
+- SERVICE: To form habits in the area of service and encourage students to live out their faith, the school monitors a program of Corporal Works of Mercy in which each student is required to perform hours of non-remunerated service each year within a volunteer program or non-profit organization.
 Senior High students are required to verify sixteen (16) hours of service and Junior High students are required to verify twelve (12) hours of service.
 While this amount of time is minimal over the course of the year, it is important in teaching the merits of volunteer work, and their accountability for this requirement.
-In addition, students are required to reflect on their service experience by writing short essays and relating the essays to Scripture.
+In addition, students are required to reflect on their service experience by writing short essays or completing projects and relating the essays to Scripture.

 - SACRAMENT OF RECONCILIATION: The Sacrament of Reconciliation is offered to the school-wide community three times a year: at the beginning of the school year, and during the seasons of Advent and Lent.